aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/integration-with-aspose-components/export-pdf-pages-to-images-and-recognize-barcode/_index.md

 {{< gist "aspose-com-gists" "f801733f5eb53b0777dd38da9db8366a" "Examples-CSharp-TechnicalArticles-ExportPDFPagesToImagesAndRecognizeBarCode-ExportPDFPagesToImagesAndRecognizeBarCode.cs" >}}

 The evaluation version of Aspose.BarCode for .NET can only recognize Code39 barcodes.
-If the image contains a barcode of other than Code39 symbology type, a valid license must be set.
+If the image contains a barcode of other than the Code39 symbology type, a valid license must be set.
 For getting a temporary license for 30 days, please visit <http://www.aspose.com/corporate/purchase/temporary-license.aspx> for more details.